After working for about a week in Abu Dhabi, it was time to head back to Portland. But instead of going back via Europe, of course, I was

 Yes, I was as exhausted as Phileas and Passepartout at the end of Jules Verne's novel.
 But I was ready to do it all over

 again (and I still am).
-Anyone want to wager?
+Want to wager?

 Above left: I spent a few hours in the Taipei airport in Taiwan, checking the whole place out.
 Oooh,